FIND THE BEST ITINERARY FOR 5 DAYS IN SWITZERLAND

 Mount Rigi or Mount Pilatus and Lucerne

 If you’re in Switzerland for five days, make sure to take some time to explore Lucerne and the amazing mountain attractions in the area!
-For those looking for a thrilling adventure, I suggest Mount Rigi or Mount Pilatus – both unforgettable experiences.
+For those looking for a thrilling adventure, I suggest a trip to Mount Rigi or Mount Pilatus – both unforgettable experiences.

 MOUNT RIGI

-Ready for a Swiss adventure?
 Head to the stunning Mount Rigi – located 1,798 meters (5.898 feet) above sea level and surrounded by three water bodies, Lake Lucerne, Lake Zug, and Lake Lauerz!
 All of them are gorgeous.
 Like really gorgeous lakes!
+And looking at them from the top of Mount Rigi will be a gorgeous memory.

-ℹ️ With the Swiss Travel Pass, the Mount Rigi excursion is included in 2023.
-Thus, there is no extra cost for you.
+ℹ️ With the Swiss Travel Pass, the Mount Rigi excursion (including the boat cruise) is included in 2024.

 If you enjoy hiking (or want to save money because you do not have a Swiss Travel Pass), you can also hike one way or even both.
 It is also possible to just hike some parts and take the funicular for the rest.
 This way, you will not have to pay the full price for the ticket.